Palmyra, New York: Geography

 According to the United States Census Bureau, the town has a total area of 33.7 square miles (87.3 km^{2}), of which 33.5 square miles (86.7 km^{2}) is land and 0.2 square mile (0.5 km^{2}) (0.62%) is water.

 The Erie Canal passes across the county, through the Village of Palmyra.
 The multi-use, recreational Erie Canal Heritage Trail continues along the towpath of the Erie Canal as well.

 The south town line is the border of Ontario County.

 New York State Route 21 (north-south) intersects New York State Route 31 (east-west) in Palmyra village.

 Education

-The Palmyra-Macedon High School, Palmyra-Macedon Middle School and Palmyra-Macedon Primary School are all located within Palmyra.
+The Palmyra-Macedon High School, Palmyra-Macedon Middle School and Palmyra-Macedon Primary School, which serves pre-K as well, are all located within Palmyra and part of the Palmyra-Macedon Central School District.

 The Palmyra Community Library is a Board of Regents chartered library that serves the public with a collection of books, magazines, videos, audiobooks, video games, and local references that may be borrowed or viewed.
 The library also hosts a variety of community events year round.
 Free wireless internet and computer access are available on site.

 In 2011, the library moved to its current location in the renovated Garlock Packing Company Building.
 The move was prompted by a need to expand on site resources, increase seating, and add community gathering spaces.

+The building the Library vacated is now used as district offices for the Palmyra-Macedon Central School District.